wp-plugins/wpsso-am/readme.txt

 **Free / Basic Version**

-* Create an optional banner advertisement in Apple's mobile Safari for your website's Apple Store App.
+* Create an optional **banner advertisement** in Apple's mobile Safari for your website's Apple Store App.
-* Include the banner advertisement on index (archive) webpages, a static home page, Posts, Pages, and custom post types (ie. Product pages).
+* Include the **banner advertisement** on index / archive webpages, a static home page, Posts, Pages, and custom post types (ie. Product pages).

 **Pro / Power-User Version**

 * <strong>No Risk 30 Day Refund Policy</strong>
-* Add an *App Product* tab to WPSSO's Social Settings metabox to enter the:
+* Add an *App Product* tab to WPSSO's Social Settings metabox with additional options:
-	* App Store Territory
+	* The App Store Territory.
-	* Apple Store iPhone App ID, Name, and Custom URL Scheme.
+	* An Apple Store iPhone App ID, Name, and Custom URL Scheme.
-	* Apple Store iPad App ID, Name, and Custom URL Scheme.
+	* An Apple Store iPad App ID, Name, and Custom URL Scheme.
-	* Google Play App ID, Name, and Custom URL Scheme.
+	* A Google Play App ID, Name, and Custom URL Scheme.
 * Include the *App Product* tab on Posts, Pages, and custom post types (ie. Product pages).
-* Adds the **Twitter App Card** meta tags to webpages for social sharing.
+* Adds the **Twitter App Card** meta tags to *App Product* webpages for social sharing.

 <blockquote>
-<p><a href="https://wordpress.org/plugins/wpsso/">WordPress Social Sharing Optimization</a> plugin (version 2.6.6 and up) is required to use the WPSSO AM extension.</p>

-<p>You can use the <em>Free version</em> of WPSSO AM with either WPSSO Free or Pro, but the <strong><a href="http://surniaulula.com/extend/plugins/wpsso-am/">WPSSO AM Pro version</a> requires the use of <a href="http://surniaulula.com/extend/plugins/wpsso/">WPSSO Pro</a></strong> (i.e. you must purchase WPSSO Pro as well).</p>
+<p><a href="https://wordpress.org/plugins/wpsso/">WordPress Social Sharing Optimization</a> plugin (version 2.6.6 and up) is required to use the WPSSO AM extension.
+You can use the <em>Free version</em> of WPSSO AM with either WPSSO Free or Pro, but the <strong><a href="http://surniaulula.com/extend/plugins/wpsso-am/">WPSSO AM Pro version</a> requires the use of <a href="http://surniaulula.com/extend/plugins/wpsso/">WPSSO Pro</a></strong> (ie. you must purchase WPSSO Pro as well).</p>
 </blockquote>

 == Installation ==